atomantic/generator-dockerize/README.md

 # HISTORY

+## 2.2.0
+  - Native Docker for Mac/Win is now supported with `export $DOCKER_NATIVE=true` -- this is temporary until this becomes an open standard method for running docker.

 ## 1.7.0
   - `dev purge` is now interactive (allows you to choose which things you wish to purge/uninstall)